rjpostma/VE-Strat/README.md

-Examples of how we implement the analysis is found in the "ImageXpress_pipeline.py" and the "liver analysis" files Examples of using it for a single image is found in the "single image analysis" file.
+Examples of how we implement the analysis is found in the "ImageXpress_pipeline.py" and the "liver analysis" files Images for these examples are located in the examples folder.
+Images need to be extracted from the tar archive first.

+Examples of using it for a single image is found in the "single image analysis" file.
 The functions and classes are found in cell_border_identification_function_classes.py file.